Jackie Gleason: Music

 But years earlier Hackett had glowingly told writer James Bacon:

 Jackie knows a lot more about music than people give him credit for.
 I have seen him conduct a 60-piece orchestra and detect one discordant note in the brass section.
 He would immediately stop the music and locate the wrong note.
 It always amazed the professional musicians how a guy who technically did not know one note from another could do that.
 And he was never wrong.

 The composer and arranger George Williams has been cited in various biographies as having served as ghostwriter for the majority of arrangements heard on many of Gleason's albums of the 1950s and 1960s.
 Williams was not given credit for his work until the early 1960s, albeit only in small print on the backs of album covers.

-Nearly all of Gleason's albums have been reissued on compact disc.

 Gleason's lead role in the musical Take Me Along (1959–60) won him a Tony Award for Best Performance by a Leading Actor in a Musical.